MattHodge/matthodge.github.io/_posts/2015-05-30-automating-with-jenkins-and-powershell-on-windows-part-2.md

 If you are new to PowerShell remoting, you will be able to follow along, but I recommend reading the free eBook [Secrets of PowerShell Remoting](https://www.penflip.com/powershellorg/secrets-of-powershell-remoting) to get up to speed.

+> :loudspeaker: Want to be notified when I post more like this?
+[Follow me on Twitter: @MattHodge](https://twitter.com/matthodge) :loudspeaker:

 * TOC
 {:toc}